canata09/canata09/introductory.md

 - 👀 I’m interested in Have a go
 - 🌱 I’m currently learning Producing truth a function
 - 💞️ I’m looking to collaborate on Templates
-- 📫 How to reach me ...
+- 📫 Use "canata09074@gmail.com" email address to reach me

 <!---
-canata09/canata09 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+canata09/canata09 is a ✨ special ✨ repository.
 You can click the Preview link to take a look at your changes.
 --->